desean1625/structphp/README.md

 # php-Struct
-Python Struct Port to PHP
+Python Struct Port to PHP for pack and unpack functions

 The module defines the following functions:

-  Unpack(fmt, a, p)
+  unpack(fmt, a, p)
     Return an array containing values unpacked from the octet array a, beginning at position p, according to the supplied format string.
 If there are more octets in a than required by the format string, the excess is